c2997108/lastwasm/doc/last-cookbook.rst

 To make it even more sensitive (but slow and memory-consuming), use ``-uMAM4``.
 Yet more slow-and-sensitive is ``-uMAM8``.

+It may be useful to run maf-linked_ on the one-to-one alignments, to exclude non-homologous insertions of homologous transposons.

 Moar faster
 -----------